 Easy on the candy!
 It makes sense that your eating pattern will change during your pregnancy.
 But... if you want to prevent stretch marks you will have to keep yourself in control a little bit.
 Still want to snack?
 Go for protein- and fibre-rich snacks, they will make you feel full faster.
 Like peanut butter, crackers, apples, yoghurt with nuts and fruit, smoothies etc.

 Final result.
-You can do anything, but you can't really prevent it 100%.
+You can do anything, but you can't really prevent them 100%.
 Stretch marks can also be hereditary.
 The tips above are there to support the natural process and to soften the situation, both literally and figuratively.
+And um, own those tiger stripes, mama!